Enjuu/EnjuuBot/README.md

 ## Current Commands:
 1. -user (name/id) | Display the Profile of the target.
 2. -isonline (name/id) | Display if the Person is Online.
 ### It is a new project and i will implement more.
-The Bot is currently in the Alpha State.
+The Bot is currently in the Alpha State!

 ## Thanks to:
 * [SoosBot(My Bot)](https://github.com/MarcPlaying/SoosBot-Discord-Bot) | CommandBase